tobinjt/johntobin.ie/content/blog/Hijacking_pool.ntp.org.md

                     2H		; Refresh - how often slaves
                             ; check for changes.
                     2H		; Retry - how often slaves will
-                            ; retry if cheking for changes
+                            ; retry if checking for changes
                             ; fails
                     14D		; Expire - how long slaves
                             ; consider their copies fo our